mialkin/docs/dotnet/identity managment/authentication.md

 - Authenticating a user
 - Responding when an unauthenticated user tries to access a restricted resource

+## Authentication handler

+An authentication handler:

+- Is a type that implements the behavior of a *scheme*.
+- Is derived from `IAuthenticationHandler` or `AuthenticationHandler<TOptions>`.

+Based on the authentication scheme's configuration and the incoming request context, authentication handlers:

+- Construct `AuthenticationTicket` objects representing the user's identity if authentication is successful.
+- Return 'no result' or 'failure' if authentication is unsuccessful.
+- Have methods for challenge and forbid actions for when users attempt to access resources:
+  - They are unauthorized to access: `ForbidAsync` method.
+  - When they are unauthenticated: `ChallengeAsync` method.

 ## Schema

 A **schema** is a registered authentication handler and its *configuration options*.